 Cartooning is a picture intended as satire, caricature, or humor.
-Cartoons are often featured in print publications, like magazines and newspapers, as well as online publications, like blogs and websites.
+Cartoons are often featured in print publications and online publications, like blogs and websites.
 Sometimes cartoons will consist of just one picture, while others will consist of several pictures.
-Characters and scenes in most cartoons are generally not drawn realistically.
-Some cartoons may have a caption, speech, or thought bubbles that help make the characters’ words or actions apparent.
+Typically, characters and scenes in most cartoons are not drawn realistically.
+Some cartoons may have a caption, speech, or thought bubble that make the characters’ words or actions apparent.